 “I find real shearling to be ethically dubious, so wearing faux is a personal preference,” she says.
 “However, you do need to spend time looking for something that doesn’t look cheap.
 Online shopping won’t give you a real picture of the garment, so invest some time going in-store to feel the actual product.”

 Know that certain other touches will make for a more convincing shearling jacket, too.
-Seamons says that if you’re buying faux (also known as borg), you’re better off skipping the full shearling look in favour of jackets with faux shearling details, like collars or linings, which are usually better executed on the high street.
+Seamons says that if you’re buying faux (also known as borg), you’re better off skipping the full shearling look in favor of jackets with faux shearling details, like collars or linings, which are usually better executed.
 “Also, just remember to keep it clean – there’s nothing worse than a ratty jacket,” she adds.

 Nordics know a thing or two about style.
 They’re also well-versed in cold weather.
 So, consider Acne’s shearling jacket the best of both worlds, with classic aviator versatility that’ll clinch the cost-per-wear ratio and battle the frost.